-- T1.4 The Council will protect from development a Borough-wide network of routes for non-motorised travel, which will be identified in Oldham strategies or form part of designated national networks. - 4.19 The network for non-motorised travel spans urban and rural areas and comprises pedestrian and cycle routes used for both practical and recreational purposes, and bridleways.
+- T1.4 T1.3 The Council will protect from development a Borough-wide network of routes for non-motorised travel, which will be are identified in Oldham strategies or form part of designated national networks. - 4.19 4.18 The network for non-motorised travel spans urban and rural areas and comprises pedestrian and cycle routes used for both practical and recreational purposes, and bridleways.
 Such routes may follow existing roads, e.g. cycleways in bus lanes, or run along disused rail lines or other segregated paths.
-Recreational routes that serve as combined bridle and cycleways, including a segment of the Pennine Bridleway National Trail, are being completed as resources become available, (see recreational routes on Proposals Map). - 4.20 The Council's comprehensive cycling strategy is scheduled for completion in Spring 2002, to become part of the GMLTP, and will include a draft network of cycle routes.
-Relevant aspects of this strategy will be incorporated into the UDP if possible at a later stage in the process, or else adopted as supplementary planning guidance.
+Recreational routes that serve as combined bridle and cycleways, including a segment of the Pennine Bridleway National Trail, are being completed as resources become available, (see recreational routes on Proposals Map).

-- 4.21 The development of pedestrian routes is being addressed in built up areas through the Town Centre Action Plan and a range of local schemes, including Safer Routes to School; and in the countryside, through the emerging Green Space Strategy (draft August 2001). - 4.22 The Council wants to encourage a modal shift\ towards more sustainable and healthy forms of travel, especially for regular, short trips, by improving conditions for pedestrians and cyclists.
-Routes that link residential areas to schools, parks, District Centres or the Town Centre, employment centres and public transport interchanges are a particular focus and must be safe, convenient and attractive to use. - 4.23 The network of routes for non-motorised travel is designed to connect with other transport routes to make interchange easier.
+- 4.20 4.19 The cycle network is being designated in stages under Tthe Council's comprehensive cycling strategy and is protected under this policy. is scheduled for completion in Spring 2002, to become part of the GMLTP, and will include a draft network of cycle routes.
+Relevant aspects of this strategy will be incorporated into the UDP if possible at a later stage in the process or else adopted as SPG. - 4.21 4.20 The development of pedestrian routes is being addressed in built up areas through the Town Centre Action Plan and a range of local schemes, including Safer Routes to School; and in the countryside, through the emerging Green Space Strategy (draft August 2001) due course through the comprehensive Rights of Way Improvement Plan. - 4.22 4.21 The Council wants to encourage a modal shift towards more sustainable and healthy forms of travel, especially for regular, short trips, by improving conditions for pedestrians and cyclists.
+Routes that link residential areas to schools, parks, district centres or the Town Centre, employment centres and public transport interchanges are a particular focus and must be safe, convenient and attractive to use. - 4.23 4.22 The network of routes for non-motorised travel is designed to connect with other transport routes to make interchange easier.
 They include: - a. national routes such as the Pennine Way footpath, Pennine Bridleway National Trail and the National Cycle Network; - b. canal towpaths; - c.
-Metrolink stops, rail stations, Oldham bus station and frequent bus routes including the Quality Bus Corridors. - 4.24 Although towpaths along the Huddersfield Narrow Canal and the Rochdale Canal are owned by British Waterways, they are designated public rights of way. - 4.25 This policy aims not only to encourage more sustainable forms of travel but also to increase recreational opportunities for people in the Borough, particularly in urban areas, by allowing them better access to the countryside and green corridors (see Section 10, Recreation, and Section 11, Open Environment, and the Oldham Green Space Strategy). - 4.26 Where appropriate, the Council will use the development control process to negotiate improvements to existing footpaths and cycleways and the completion of proposed new routes (see policy T2.1).
+Metrolink stops, rail stations, Oldham bus station and frequent bus routes including the Quality Bus Corridors. - 4.24 4.23 Although towpaths along the Huddersfield Narrow Canal and the Rochdale Canal are owned by British Waterways, they are designated public rights of way. - 4.25 4.24 This policy aims not only to encourage more sustainable forms of travel but also to increase recreational opportunities for people in the Borough, particularly in urban areas, by allowing them better access to the countryside and green corridors (see Section 10, Recreation, and Section 11, Open Environment, and the Oldham Green Space Strategy). - 4.26 4.25 Where appropriate, the Council will use the development control process to negotiate improvements to existing footpaths and cycleways and the completion of proposed new routes (see policy $\underline{T2.1} \underline{T3.1}$).